-Off to Nairobi it was, flights booked a few weeks in advance, and a vague plan to try and summit on my 19th birthday.
-My finances were very stretched but it was the ideal time to attempt this mountain before Elbrus in August.
+I decided a month before to give Kili a crack.
+My flights were booked two weeks in advance, and to Nairobi I went with a vague plan to summit on my 19th birthday.
+My finances were very stretched but it was the ideal time to attempt it before Elbrus in August.

-We finally stumbled across the Uhuru Peak signpost at the summit.
-It was still dark so headed down after a few snaps we headed down.
-After about 30 mins of descending a gorgeous sunrise took place above a cloud line at a height of around 3,000m.
+Basha and I set off for the summit at midnight with an aim to summit just after sunrise.
+We stumbled across the Uhuru Peak summit signpost while it was still dark so headed down after a few snaps.
+After 30 minutes, a gorgeous sunrise took place above the cloud line at c.
+5,000m.
 We safely made it back down to Base Camp in a day or so to round off what had been a memorable 19th birthday.